gumaerc-testorg/2.003sc-fall-2011/content/pages/vibration-analysis-by-mode-superposition.md

 Covered this week:
 This week we apply modal superposition to the analysis of the response of multi-dof systems to initial conditions and to excitation by steady state harmonic forces.

 Piano strings are each chosen and tuned such that they have a specific natural frequency.
-Image courtesy of [Maruku San](http://www.flickr.com/photos/marukusan/2077906257/) on Flickr.
+Image courtesy of {{% resource_link "2af96d77-2dc6-49eb-b7c3-e9699be92a76" "Maruku San" %}} on Flickr.

 {{< tdclose >}}